 After an international flight you have two choices to reach Ol Pejeta and the Laikipia Plateau – you can be driven or you can fly.
 Check-in is usually at lunchtime so I stopped to freshen up and have some breakfast at one of the many airport hotels around Nairobi, before making the drive which depending on traffic takes anywhere between four and five hours.
+Alternatively you can fly.
 You can imagine the delight as we pulled up at the gates to Ol Pejeta to complete conservancy formalities while the bright yellow weaver birds busied themselves overhead.

 Just a short ten or fifteen minute drive via dozens of zebra and impala we reached Sweetwaters.
 Caroline, from reception was there to greet us with a broad smile, cold towel and a fresh juice.
 We were then invited to join lunch – a delicious curry buffet accompanied by an ice cold Tusker beer overlooking the camp waterhole.
 A pair of rhino sauntered over to the waterhole, flanked by impala – a fine welcoming committee.

 Following lunch, we settled into our tent and were delighted to see more rhino, just yards from the deck.
 The Morani tents fan out to the right from the main lodge building – all have wonderful views across the plains and down to the waterhole.
 The tents are incredibly spacious, and very comfortable with huge wooden bed, dressing table and a comfy armchair.
 Although the main structure is canvas, there are glass French doors, a wooden deck and a modern ensuite bathroom with walk-in shower, flush loo, double basin and tiled file.

 On behalf of every client travelling we donate £50 per person to Save the Rhino International.

 To find out more about the work of the Real Africa Trust please click here.